carmel/go-pwa/docs/web/documents/home.md

 ## Declarative Syntax

-go-pwa uses a declarative syntax so you can **write reusable component-based UI elements just by using the Go programming language**.
+Go-app uses a declarative syntax so you can **write reusable component-based UI elements just by using the Go programming language**.

 ```go
 // A component that displays a Hello world by composing with HTML elements,